-At EM Strasbourg, you can choose between two curricula as part of your exchange program.
+Looking to do an exchange at EM Strasbourg?
+You can choose between two options as part of your exchange program.

 We recommend this option to students who need flexibility in their course selection.

-We recommend this option to students who wish to study alongside French students enrolled in this specific program and benefit from predefined schedules.
+We recommend this option to students who wish to study alongside French students enrolled in this specific program with a predefined course schedule.

 Some Practical Information to Help You Get a Clearer Picture!

 No prior knowledge of French is required if you only want to take courses taught in English.
-Level B2 in the language of instruction (English or French) is strongly recommended.
+A B2 level in the language of instruction (English or French) is strongly recommended.

 Grades and Credit Transfer

 EM Strasbourg uses the French grading system which ranges from 0 to 20, with 20 being the highest grade.
-To validate a course set, you will have to obtain at least 10/20.
+To pass a course set, you will have to obtain at least 10/20.

 Grade conversion to other grading systems is carried out by your home university.